primer/doctocat/.changeset/unlucky-berries-repeat.md

 "@primer/gatsby-theme-doctocat": patch
 ---

-Deprecate system props in all components except for `Box`
+Migrate system props into the `sx` prop (no consumer-facing impact).